loerac/Display-IP/README.md

 Shutdown/reboot the Raspberry Pi to see the IP Address on the screen

 # Kill Script
 Aftering your IP address is displayed and are able to login to your Rasberry Pi, you might want to kill the script.
+Or you can wait for 30 seconds and then the script will end.
 ### Automatic
 If this is the only python script running,
 ```